alexocode/talks/social/compassionate-coding/compassionate-coding.md

 No backup (docs, guidelines etc.).
 Personal preference is not enough!

 ^
-How might a compassionate alternative look like?
+How might an alternative look like?

 ---
 # Compassionate Alternative